UK Visa Bureau » UK Visas and Immigration » Visa changes scheduled for 2008

 Therefore, there will still be an appropriate visa class to fit accordingly to the current range viable candidates who wish to work or study in the UK.
 However, we anticipate that rather than each visa class having a distinct set of requirements and criteria, there will now be a universal points test with a different points requirement for each visa type.

-When will the points-based immigration system be implemented?
+When was the points-based immigration system implemented?

 Sponsorship licenses